cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 2. Select **Teams apps** > **Manage apps**.

-3. Select **Org-wide app settings** button to access pop-up options.
+3. Select the **Org-wide app settings** button to access pop-up options.
-    - Under **Custom apps** turn off **Interaction with custom apps**.
+    - Under **Custom apps**, turn off **Interaction with custom apps**.
     - Click **Save**.

 4. Select **Teams apps** > **Permission policies**.

 5. Select **Global (Org-wide default)**.

 6. Set **Custom apps** to **Block all apps**, unless specific apps have been approved by the agency, in which case select **Allow specific apps and block all others**.

 7. Click **Save**.

 8. If custom policies have been created, repeat steps 4 to 7 for each policy, selecting the appropriate policy in step 5.

-[^1]: Note that B2B guest users and all anonymous users except for
-    external users appear in Teams calls as _John Doe (Guest)_.
-To avoid potential confusion, true guest users are always referred to as B2B guest users in this document.

-# Appendix A - Custom Meeting Policies

-If there is a legitimate business need, custom meeting policies can be defined with _specific_ users assigned to them.
-For example, custom meeting policies can be configured with _specific_ users having permission to record meetings.
-To allow specific users the ability to record meetings:

-1. Sign in to the **Microsoft Teams admin center**.

-2. Select **Meetings** > **Meeting policies**.

-3. Create a new policy by selecting **Add**.
-Give this new policy a name and appropriate description.

-4. Under the **Recording & transcription** section, set **Cloud recording** to **On**.

-5. Select **Save**.

-6. After selecting **Save**, a table displays the set of policies.
-    Select the row containing the new policy, then select **Manage users**.

-7. Assign the users who need the ability to record to this policy.

-8. Select **Apply**.

 **`TLP:CLEAR`**